 Level 1 Quoted prices for identical assets or liabilities in active markets to which the Foundation has access at the measurement date.
-Level 2 Inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly.
+Level 2 Inputs other than quoted prices included in Level 1 that are to which the Foundation has access at the measurement date.
 Level 3 Unobservable inputs for the asset or liability.
-Unobservable inputs should be used to measure the fair value to the extent that observable inputs are not available.
+Unobservable inputs should be used to measure the fair value to the extent that observable inputs are not available